Lindeneg/funkallero/packages/funkallero/README.md

 Assume the `basePath` is set to `/api` and assume the app is running on `localhost:3000`, the controller path would be `http://localhost:3000/api/user`.

 In order to have routes and handlers, simply define methods and use the appropiate `http` decorator.
+The handler method must always return a `MediatorResult`.

 ```ts
 import { body, params, controller, httpGet, httpPost } from '@lindeneg/funkallero';